MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 # Azure Data Explorer web UI query data overview

-Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-One of the ways to interact with Azure Data Explorer is through the [web UI](https://dataexplorer.azure.com).

-The web UI provides an end-to-end data exploration experience, from [data ingestion](ingest-data-wizard.md) to data query and [dashboards](azure-data-explorer-dashboards.md).
+The [Azure Data Explorer web UI](https://dataexplorer.azure.com) provides an end-to-end data exploration experience, from [data ingestion](ingest-data-wizard.md) to data query and [dashboards](azure-data-explorer-dashboards.md).
 This article provides an overview of the web UI query page and explains how it can be used to access and interact with your data.

 ## Go to the query page